+James Marcus Schuyler was born on November 9, 1923 in Chicago.
+He attended Bethany College from 1941 to 1943 where he studied architecture, history, and literature, before joining the U.S. Navy.
 In 1947, Schuyler moved to the Isle of Ischia in Italy for two years, where he lived in the rented house of W. H. Auden and worked as his secretary.
-Returning to America, Schuyler moved to New York, where he worked in a bookstore and shared an apartment with Frank O’Hara and John Ashbery, poets who later became known as the New York School.
+After returning to the U.S., Schuyler moved to New York City, where he worked in a bookstore and shared an apartment with Frank O’Hara and John Ashbery, poets who later became known as key members of the New York School.

-From 1955 to 1961 he was a curator of circulating exhibitions at the Museum of Modern Art.
+From 1955 to 1961, Schuyler was a curator of circulating exhibitions at the Museum of Modern Art.
 As an editorial associate and critic for Art News he wrote a substantial amount of art criticism and came to befriend many New York artists, notably Willem and Elaine de Kooning, Jane Freilicher, and Fairfield Porter.
-Between 1961 and 1973, Schuyler lived with Porter and his family in Southampton, Long Island, and their summer home on an island off the coast of Maine.
+Between 1961 and 1973, Schuyler lived with Porter and his family in Southampton, Long Island, and at their summer home on an island off the coast of Maine.